 Epiphone Les Paul Custom Pro

-This is a beautiful-looking guitar -- and it’s also a beautiful-sounding guitar.
+This is a beautiful-looking guitar — and it’s also a beautiful-sounding guitar.
 Ever since the first Les Paul Custom in 1954, Epiphone has been improving their models.
-The Epiphone Les Paul Custom PRO has ProBucker 2 and ProBucker 3 humbucker passive pickups, giving you the tone that’s worth the $600+ you’ll spend.
+The Epiphone Les Paul Custom PRO has ProBucker 2 and ProBucker 3 humbucker passive pickups, giving you the tone that’s worth what you’ll spend.

 Okay, so for this amount of money, you’re probably an advanced guitarist with some extra money.
 And, unfortunately, this is when choosing a guitar gets really difficult.